Restore HyWorks Controller

 -

-Secondary: - In SQL-managed database high-availability, the secondary management node need not be restored, and instead, a new management node can be installed pointing it to the existing database.
+Secondary: - In an SQL-managed database high-availability setup, the secondary management node need not be restored; instead, a new management node can be installed that points to the existing database.

 -

-In HyWorks, manage database high availability, make current secondary as primary, and remove the old primary management node from the cluster.
-The secondary management node should be freshly installed and should be added to the existing cluster; this will bring the new management node as the secondary in the cluster.
+In HyWorks, ensure database high availability by promoting the current secondary to primary and removing the old primary management node from the cluster.
+The new secondary management node should be freshly installed and added to the existing cluster; this will designate it as the secondary node.

 -